JetBrains/Qodana/topics/jvm-draft.md

 #### Local run
 {id="jvm-enable-baseline-local-run"}

-In these snippets, the `--baseline` option configures the path to the SARIF-formatted file containin a baseline:
+In these snippets, the `--baseline` option configures the path to the SARIF-formatted file containing a baseline:

 <tabs group="cli-settings">
     <tab group-key="qodana-cli" title="Qodana CLI">